linqy71/IncrCP_paper/README.md

-# LSECP:A high-performance and space-efficient checkpoint system based on LSE-Tree for recommendation models
+# IncrCP: Decomposing and Orchestrating Incremental Checkpoints for Effective Recommendation Model Training

-This package includes the source codes and testing scripts in the paper *LSECP:A high-performance and space-efficient checkpoint system based on LSE-Tree for recommendation models*.
+This package includes the source codes and testing scripts in the paper *IncrCP: Decomposing and Orchestrating Incremental Checkpoints for Effective Recommendation Model Training*.

 ```
 .